 - mushroom stepping stones

 The Bells Road Social opened in December 2017 just on the other side of the small lane way next to the playground.
-They serve up some seriously delicious food.
-The staff are lovely, a lot of tables in the cafe have views out over the park and there is room for a pram or two.
+They serve up delicious food and drinks.
+The staff are lovely, a number of tables in the cafe have views out over the park and there’s room for a pram or two.
 But the best bit for families is definitely that they will bring your order over to the playground.
 Plus, have picnic blankets available to use!

-The street libraries are such an awesome way to share the joy of reading in our community.
+Street libraries are such an awesome way to share the joy of reading in our community.
 You can borrow or donate a book at anytime!
 The creation of the Helping Hands Street Library at Fred Robertson Reserve has been such a fabulous community effort.
 Thank you City of Parramatta Council for funding The Bower workshop where I made the street library and for installing it.
 And ParraParents is excited to partner with The Bells Road Social to help maintain the library.
+I try to make sure about 50% of the books are for kids and you are welcome to donate or take books whenever you like.

 Finding Fred Robertson Reserve